olauzon/tempatra/README.md

 Basic Usage
 -----------

-To generate a new application:
+Generate a new application

     $ tempatra your-app-name

-Move into your new application:
+Move into your new application

     $ cd your-app-name

-Run your application:
+To run your application locally

     $ shotgun --server=thin -p 4567 config.ru

-Then go to [http://localhost:4567/](http://localhost:4567/) with your browser.
+Then go to [http://localhost:4567/](http://localhost:4567/) with your browser)

-You can continuously compile your Sass stylesheets with Compass (in another terminal):
+To compile your Sass stylesheets with Compass on demand

+    $ compass compile

+To monitor your project for changes and automatically recompile

-    $ compass --watch
+    $ compass watch

-And of course, use autospec (in yet another terminal)
+Use autospec

     $ autospec

+Run RSpec and Cucumber tests

+    $ rake

 Options